TheeWindWaker/odin-recipes/README.md

 - Had an issue where when I added a file from the recipe folder, it would not show up in git log, but files in the images folder would.
 	- the solution was to remove the .git folder in the recipes folder using `rm -rf recipes/.git` command and then `git add .` command to make everything on the main branch.
 	- I believe this is something called a `submodule`.
-- `rel="noopener noreferrer"` not required for local links
+- `rel="noopener noreferrer"` not required for local links.
+- Remember to use 'box-sizing: border box' when trying to contain a box in a container without having to manually adjust the dimensions.
+- When making a list using ol or ul, the bullets/numbering are contained outside of the box by default and in the padding of the element instead.
+	- in the styles.css here, a margin was added to keep the list in the desired block area.